amiraabouhadid/Library/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps:
-- Clone the repository as indicated by Setup section below

-### Prerequisites
-- GitHub
-- Git

-### Setup
-Clone repository from github to your local drive by following these steps:
 - Open Terminal.
 - Change the current working directory to the location you want the cloned directory.
 - Enter the following: